-- 2 Insert the memory card 2 with the label facing to the right.
+- 2 Insert the memory card 2 with the label facing away from the door.

 - 3 Press the card in until it clicks.

-- 4 Close the door.
+- 4 Close the card reader door.

 Loading the New Software on a Memory Card

 The device may contain a software-update memory card.
 If so, follow the instructions provided with the card.
 If a software update memory card is not included, you must copy the software update to a memory card.